jeremysb1/glassmorphism1/README.md

 ## Getting Started

-No dependencies need to be installed, as this project is only built with html and css.
+This project is only built with html and css.

+Fork a copy or clone with SSH into your own local environment.

 ## Usage

-- banners on websites
+- design assets for websites
-- my linkedin banner
+- linkedin banner
 - template for future use cases

 ## Roadmap